 Thank you for your interest in the Cleveland Clinic Diagnostic Radiology Residency program!
-Our large subspecialized radiology department performs and interprets almost 3 million exams each year.
-We have well over 100 staff radiologists, trained in all subspecialties, who teach and mentor our 33 current residents.
-Many of our staff radiologists are active in research at the national and international level.
-They are productive with numerous contributions to the literature, and they welcome residents to participate in their research.
+Our large, subspecialized radiology department performs and interprets almost 3 million exams across our enterprise each year.
+We have well over 100 staff radiologists on our main campus alone, trained in all subspecialties, who teach and mentor our 33 current residents.
+Many of our staff radiologists are active in research at the national and international level with numerous contributions to the literature.
+They welcome residents to participate in their research.

 Cleveland Clinic is one of the top hospitals in the United States and is nationally ranked in many medical specialties.
-As a referral center, we see patients with a variety of complex medical problems from around the country and around the world.
-In addition, we serve as the primary care center for thousands of people in our neighboring counties of Northeast Ohio.
-Our patient population allows our trainees to experience a mix of both complex and bread-and-butter pathology.
+As a national and international referral center, we see patients with a variety of complex medical problems from around the country and around the world.
+In addition, we serve as the primary care center for thousands of people in our neighboring counties in Northeast Ohio.
+Our varied patient population allows our trainees to learn radiology through patients with a mix of both complex and bread-and-butter pathology.

 Our residents receive a comprehensive radiology education that allows them to effectively navigate the competitive and demanding world of diagnostic radiology.
-They are trained in each of the subspecialty areas, including chest, abdominal imaging, neuroradiology and interventional radiology.
-In the final year of residency, our trainees have the opportunity to customize their training by selecting subspecialty areas-of-concentration to spend in 6 four-week blocks.
+They are trained in each of the subspecialty areas, including cardiothoracic radiology, abdominal imaging, neuroradiology, pediatrics, nuclear radiology, breast imaging, and interventional radiology.
+In their final year of residency, our trainees can take advantage of up to eight electives in advanced subspecialty areas-of-concentration.
 This could be used for additional experience in their fellowship subspecialty, additional preparation for private practice or even preparation for the American Board of Radiology (ABR) Certifying Exam.
 Alternatively, we offer the opportunity to participate in the Early Specialization in Interventional Radiology program or the ABR Pathway to Dual Certification in Diagnostic Radiology and Nuclear Radiology.
-Our residents have completed fellowships all over the country in all of the subspecialties of radiology.
-They are successfully employed in both academia and private practice.
+Our residents have completed fellowships all over the country in all radiology subspecialties and they are successfully employed in both academia and private practice.